-This seminar examines the American past with special emphasis on issues such as the influence of the Constitution on economic growth; welfare and income distribution; the economics of slavery and the postemancipation plight of blacks in the economy; and 20th-century economic policy, with special emphasis on the Great Depression.
+This seminar examines the American past with special emphasis on issues such as the influence of the Constitution on economic growth, welfare and income distribution; the economics of slavery and the post-emancipation plight of blacks in the economy; and 20th-century economic policy, with special emphasis on the Great Depression.
 Each student will write and present a seminar paper.
-This counts toward the seminar requirement for the major.
+This course counts as an Economics Department seminar.
 Prerequisite: ECON 101 and 102.
-Offered occasionally.